Why is the Ripple (XRP) Price Up Today?

-XRP broke the resistance at 54 cents and is on the move to higher levels.
+The rally that began after XRP broke above 54 cents appears to be picking up speed.
 In the following, we take a look at a few technical indicators that might provide some insights into why the XRP price is up today.

 Key Support levels: $0.54